KQM-git/TCL/characters/pyro/xinyan.md

 {% endtab %}

 {% tab title="Ascension 1" %}
-### **"The Show Goes On, Even Without an Audience..."**
+### **"The Show Goes On, Even Without An Audience..."**

-Decreases the number of opponents Sweeping Fervor must hit to trigger each level of shielding.
+Decreases the number of opponents **Sweeping Fervor** must hit to trigger each level of shielding.
-• Shield Level 2: Lead-In requirement reduced to 1 opponent hit.
+* Shield Level 2: Lead-In requirement reduced to 1 opponent hit.
-• Shield Level 3: Rave requirement reduced to 2 opponents hit or more.
+* Shield Level 3: Rave requirement reduced to 2 opponents hit or more.
 {% endtab %}

 {% tab title="Ascension 4" %}
 ### **"...Now That's Rock 'N' Roll!"**

-Characters shielded by Sweeping Fervor deal 15% increased Physical DMG.
+Characters shielded by **Sweeping Fervor** deal 15% increased Physical DMG.
 {% endtab %}
 {% endtabs %}